virtualsecureplatform/TFHEpp/docs/CompactCoverBGV.md

 against capacity `2^775.61`.
 Before multiplication, refreshed ciphertexts are dropped to two limbs.
 One quadratic-hint multiplication and level drop then produces a one-limb error below `2^4.17`, against capacity near `2^44`, ready for the next bootstrap.
-The complete cycle contracts by about 27.4 bits.
+Dropping two refreshed operands to one limb and adding them gives the exact certified bound 36, also inside the next bootstrap's accepted input set.
+The multiplication cycle contracts by about 27.4 bits.

 The unlimited-sample comparison proxy for the actual `p^2*CBD(20)` Binary-NTT source is 133.44 bits; reserving one bit for reduction accounting